sanctum-black/blog/computer-science/programming-best-practices-writing-better-code/programing-best-practices-writing-better-code.md

 #### 5.3 Brackets & curly brackets
 As we saw before, we can enclose arguments in parenthesis to continue writing on a new line.

-We can also continue arguments on a newline if we're dealing with other objects such as lists, arrays or dictionaries.
+We can also continue arguments on a new line if we're dealing with other objects such as lists, arrays or dictionaries.

 This is extremely useful when for example, we have to specify a high-dimension array with multiple nested brackets.